Exchanges

 • Credible backing (Amber Group, Circle Ventures) and an expanding product set: spot, stock perps, prediction markets.

-• The team limited public discussion of the distribution, which deepened the trust damage.
+• The team limited public discussion of the distribution, deepening the trust damage.

 • Analysts have questioned whether some reported volume is organic versus wash trading.